The Complete Video Call Setup Guide for Remote Workers in 2026

 Pros

-• Auto Light Correction adjusts exposure in real time as you move from dim areas to backlit windows — the on-the-fly correction produces more natural results than the overexposed whites that most budget webcams generate against window light
+• Auto Light Correction adjusts exposure in real time as you move near or away from a window — produces more natural results than the overexposed whites that most built-in webcams create against backlit windows

-• Show Mode tilts the camera down to show your keyboard or desk surface during calls, useful for demonstrating physical objects or walking someone through a hardware setup without needing a second camera
+• Show Mode tilts the camera down to show your keyboard or desk surface, useful for demonstrating physical objects during calls without needing a second camera

-• USB-C connection matches modern laptops and docks without requiring an adapter — the included cable is long enough for most desk configurations
+• USB-C connection matches modern laptops and docks without an adapter — included cable is long enough for most desk configurations

-• Built-in dual noise-reduction microphones are passable for quiet rooms, which makes the Brio 500 a usable single-device call solution before adding a dedicated microphone
+• Built-in dual noise-reduction microphones handle quiet rooms well as a single-device call solution before adding a dedicated microphone

-• Auto-Framing uses AI to re-center the frame when you lean back or shift position — the tracking responds smoothly at normal desk movements without the jerky re-centering that budget implementations often produce
+• Auto-Framing uses AI to re-center the frame when you lean back or shift position, responding smoothly at normal desk speeds

 Cons

-• 1080p at 30fps shows its limits compared to 4K or 60fps webcams in high-motion presentations or in environments with strong backlighting that the correction cannot fully manage
+• 30fps at 1080p shows limits in high-motion presentations or against strong window backlighting the correction can't fully overcome

-• Privacy cover is a physical slide that sits loosely on the unit and can shift during cable adjustments or transport
+• Privacy cover is a physical slide that sits loosely and can shift during cable adjustments or transport

-• Logitech G HUB software is required to access the full feature set — initial setup adds friction for users who expect complete plug-and-play functionality
+• Full feature access requires Logitech G HUB software, adding setup friction for users who expect complete plug-and-play behavior

 Check Price on Amazon